At Plunge Pools Gold Coast, we now build not only small plunge pools but also larger concrete pools tailored to your family’s lifestyle.

 What Affects the Cost of Building a Pool?

-- Pool Size and Design Complexity → Bigger = more expensive.
-Unique shapes cost 30% more than standard designs.
+- Design complexity: Unique shapes or custom features may cost up to 30% more than standard builds.

 Gold Coast Factors That Drive Pool Costs